-There are a number of MAC commands for: Link and device status checking, ADR and duty-cycle negotiation, managing the RX windows and radio channel settings.
-For example, the link check response message allows the network server (in response to a request from an enddevice) to inform an end-device about the signal attenuation seen most recently at a gateway, and to also tell the end-device how many gateways received the corresponding link request MAC command.
+There are a number of MAC commands for: link and device status checking, ADR and duty-cycle negotiation, managing the RX windows and radio channel settings.
+For example, the link check response message allows the network server (in response to a request from an end-device) to inform an end-device about the signal attenuation seen most recently at a gateway, and to also tell the end-device how many gateways received the corresponding link request MAC command.

 Some MAC commands are initiated by the network server.
-For example, one command allows the network server to ask an end-device to reduce it's duty-cycle to only use a proportion of the maximum allowed in a region.
+For example, one command allows the network server to ask an end-device to reduce its duty-cycle to only use a proportion of the maximum allowed in a region.
 Another allows the network server to query the end-device's power status with the response from the end-device specifying whether it has an external power source or is battery powered (in which case a relative battery level is also sent to the network server).

 A LoRaWAN network has a short network identifier ("NwkID") which is a seven bit value.
 A private network (common for LoRaWAN) can use the value zero.
 If a network wishes to support "foreign" end-devices then the NwkID needs to be registered with the LoRA Alliance, in which case the NwkID is the seven least significant bits of a registered 24-bit NetID.
-(Note however, that the methods for "roaming" are currently being enhanced within the LoRA Alliance, so the situation here is somewhat fluid.)
+(Note however, that the methods for "roaming" are defined in the upcoming LoRaWAN 1.1 specification.)